waimea-igdaikee/200-dtd-assessment/docs/design.md

 - Simple and easy to use interface
 - Foolproof

-All these needs have been met; the specific ways (and video proof) is below.
+All these needs have been met through feedback and iterative design.
+The end result can be seen in the video.

 ### Meeting the System Requirements